 Valletta G-House is a little private town house for two within the walls of Valletta, Malta capital and also a Unesco World Heritage City.
-This graceful 16th century pied-à-terre swept us off our feet the minute we saw it in 2005.
-We furnished it with comfort in mind, taking care to respect its original character and history.
+This graceful 16th century pied-à-terre is one of the last remaining architectural jewels in the 450 year old city.
+It’s been furnished with comfort in mind, taking care to respect its original character and history.

-Valletta G-House is also about the unadulterated experience of local way of life, a boutique rental in a typical Valletta street where neighbours still lower their baskets for the delivery man and the grocer knows your name.
+The house and its particular location in Valletta, offers an undiluted experience of the Maltese traditional way of life – a boutique rental in a typical Valletta street where neighbours still lower their baskets for the bread man and the grocer knows your name.

 Its location, close to the recently restored historic Fort St Elmo, is within walking distance from theatres, museums, restaurants, cafes and shops in the centre of the city.
 It also benefits from its close proximity to the hub of Malta’s public transport.